jai-riley/Sense-Projection/README.md

 The pipeline consists of a set of steps:

 (1) Translate the source sentences into the target language.
 The file translations.ipynb shows how to do this using google translate.
 This script with require a .json file with a key to the google cloud API.
+If you are trying to reproduce our work you can skip this step and just to step 3.

+(2) Tokenize the translated text.
+We have an of how we do this with SpaCy in the file tokenize.ipynb.
+You could additionally perform POS tagging during this step as well, or during alignment transfer over the POS tag of the source to the target token.
+NOTE: It is reccommended that you verify translations, tokenization, and pos tags in this step before moving on to step 3 as to save you time during the gold annotation stage.

-(2) Align the tokens in the target to the source.
+(3) Align the tokens in the target to the source.
 This is done through the align.ipynb file.
+This will create the base version of our method with all the sense transfered over from the aligned source tokens.

+(4) Filter out improperly projected senses.